 Large, open-plan lounge with two areas either side of the central bar.
 Branded as a Flaming Grill pub (part of the Greene King empire), it is an estate bar near the Mastrick shops.
 Darts played.

 Refurbished community bar on a busy roundabout that servers food and where pool and darts are played.
 Upstairs function room.

 Known simply as Ma's, this is one of Aberdeen's oldest pubs.
-It has a re-furbished snug bar (October 2015) with serving hatch to adjoining original room.
+It has a re-furbished snug bar (October 2015) with serving hatch to adjoining original bar (no longer has any ale pumps, unfortunately).
 There is a modern, expansive lounge where meals are served.